 What style of chandelier are you looking for?

 This step is where your personality shines through.
 It’s tough to categorize chandeliers into types as there so many and numerous companies blend different styles together.
-Nevertheless, a classic crystal chandelier instantly lends your bathroom an air of grandeur no amount of wall paint or floor tiles can achieve.
+Nevertheless, a classic crystal chandelier instantly lends your bathroom an air of grandeur no amount of wall paint or floor tiles can achieve, even if you have a bathroom with a vintage design.

 On another note, candelabra-style chandeliers are a little more laid-back but still feel regal.
 They’re also easier to clean than crystal chandeliers that can gather dust over time.